 - Say something.
 Tell someone—a family member, a friend, a neighbor, you name it—where you’re running and let them know when they should expect to hear back from you.
 Here’s the full guide to safe running.

 - Run distraction-free.
 Leave your headphones at home so you can keep your ears on your surroundings.
-Remember to enjoy the pristine the sights and sounds of the natural world—without letting them distract you from the task at hand.
+Remember to enjoy the pristine sights and sounds of the natural world—without letting them distract you from the task at hand.

 - Stay on the mark.
-Keep your runs on marked trails as often as possible, and don’t afraid of running right through a stream—getting your feet wet is part and parcel of the trail running experience.
+Keep your runs on marked trails as often as possible, and don’t be afraid of running right through a stream—getting your feet wet is part and parcel of the trail running experience.

 - Beware of animals.
-Familiarize yourself with the type of wildlife in your area, and know what to do when you come face to face with a bear, a mountain lion, a snake, or any other dangerous animals.
+Familiarize yourself with the type of wildlife in your area, and know what to do when you come face to face with a bear, a mountain lion, a snake, or any other dangerous animal.

 - Use a Safety app.
 Download and use safety apps for your phones, such as Road ID and bSafe.